Eggomania

-Eggomania is an action video game released in January 1983 by U.S. Games for the Atari 2600.
+Eggomania is an action video game released in 1983 by U.S. Games for the Atari 2600.
 Similar in design to Kaboom!, which itself is a derivative of the arcade game Avalanche, the objective is to catch eggs in a hat which are thrown by a chicken.
+The game was designed by James Wickstead Design Associates and was one of the last games they developed for U.S. Games before the publisher was dissolved in March 1983.
+Critics were quite fond of the game, though most recognized it to be a Kaboom! derivative.
+Its sound, graphics, animation, and gameplay were praised highly by numerous reviewers, and it was awarded for being the "funniest game" of 1983.